 Resolving the problem may be a simple as eliminating gum chewing or as complicated as requiring orthodontic treatment in conjunction with your general dentist to restore teeth after treatment is completed.
 Consulting an orthodontist who is a specialist trained in the development of both teeth and jaws is your first step when diagnosing and developing a treatment plan that suites your individualized needs.

-If you think that you suffer from any of these symptoms, contact Dr. Jason Hartman at Bethlehem Orthodontics for a complimentary consultation.
+If you think that you suffer from any of these symptoms, contact Dr. Jason Hartman at Bethlehem Orthodontics for a free spark smile assessment.
 We are here to walk you through your first steps towards addressing the problem at hand.

 Get The Smile You've Always Dreamed Of!